 Lake Placid is a beauty, with plenty of room to explore and fantastic views.
 Access is via the state-owned boat launch on Mirror Lake Drive in the village of Lake Placid with little to no shore access.

-The launch site with hard surface ramp is located off Route 86 in the village of Lake Placid on Mirror Lake Drive.
-Motor boats welcome.
+The launch site with hard surface ramp is located in the village of Lake Placid just off of Mirror Lake Drive.
+Motorboats welcome.
 Wheelchair accessible with parking for 25 cars and trailers.

 Spring, however, is for the lake trout anglers, and there are some big ones in here.
-Sheer numbers of lakers has led the state to impose a smaller, 15-inch size limit on lake trout, with a three-fish daily limit.
-The New York State Department of Environmental Conservation and the Essex County Fish Hatchery both stock rainbows –- the state 8,500 yearlings and the county 800 2-year-old fish -- annually.
+Sheer numbers of lakers has led the state to impose a smaller, 15-inch size limit on lake trout, with a three-fish-daily limit.
+The state Department of Environmental Conservation and the Essex County Fish Hatchery both stock rainbows annually — the state stocks 8,500 yearlings and the county stocks 800 2-year-old fish.